Midhun-Chandrasekhar/tac-world/readme.md

 <li>Redis support the system from failure tolerence.</li>
 <li>1 MongoDB is used as the central Database to store information related to User and Messages</li>
 <li>MongoEngine is used as ODM and DB manager</li>
+<li>Architecture diagram with 4 App server is attached in tac/docs/documents/</li>
 </ul>

 <h2>Project Setup</h2>